jeffreypaul15/DBMS/README.md

 ### MongoDB

-Open "config/keys.js" and add your MongoDB URI, local or Atlas
+Open "config/keys.js" and add your MongoDB URI.